OTE Calculator 60/40: What It Means for Your Pay

 Think of it as your first deal with the company—you need to do your due diligence.
 Asking the right questions and looking for specific details in the compensation plan will help you assess the risk and reward.
 A great OTE plan is clear, fair, and sets you up for success.
 A vague or confusing one can be a sign of trouble ahead.
 Let’s walk through how to properly vet an OTE offer so you can confidently accept a role that truly rewards your hard work.

-Key Questions to Ask About Any OTE Plan
+Questions You Must Ask About Your OTE Plan

 When you’re in the interview process, the power isn’t just in the hands of the hiring manager.
 You’re also evaluating if the company is the right fit for you.
 A key part of that is understanding the compensation plan inside and out.
 One of the most telling questions you can ask is, "What is the average quota attainment for the team?"
 This simple question cuts through the hype and tells you what most reps in that role are actually earning.
 If the majority of the team isn't hitting their quota, that impressive OTE figure becomes much less realistic for a new hire.
 Also, be sure to ask about the ramp-up period and what the quota expectations are for your first few quarters.